Walid-Ahmed/imageclassifierSuite/README.md

 <h2 id="Trainmulticlassimageclassifierusingsatandarddataset">IV-Train a multiclass image classifier using satandard dataset </h2>

-The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are built in in Keras(but beware if you are behind proxy as u might have problems downloadind data!).
+The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are built in in Keras(but beware if you are behind proxy as you might have problems downloading data!).

 Some of these standard dataset are:
  1. MNIST